Pryority/oplite/README.md

 Keep in mind that adding support for a new feature to a project can be a complex task, and it is important to have a good understanding of the existing codebase and architecture, as well as the new feature you are trying to implement.

+### BeaconAPIProver vs. LightOptimisticProver

+The main difference between the two is that the first code uses the BeaconAPIProver class, which is designed to work with a light client, while the second code uses the LightOptimisticProver class, which is designed to work with an optimistic client.

+The BeaconAPIProver class connects to an HTTP server that implements an Ethereum 2.0 beacon node JSON-RPC API to fetch and return LightClientUpdates for a specific period.
+It also uses an in-memory cache to store the LightClientUpdates it has fetched so that it can quickly return the data without having to refetch it from the server.

+The LightOptimisticProver class connects to an HTTP server that implements a similar JSON-RPC API to fetch and return information about validator committees and their hashes for a specific period, as well as LightClientUpdates for a specific period.

+Both classes use similar techniques to fetch data from the server, cache it, and return it to the client.
+The main difference is the type of data they fetch, and the structure of that data.

 ### Improvements

 Modularization: